Infrastructure Precedes Autonomy.

 Complete traceability of decisions, queries, and transformations.
 Agents operate inside monitored containment zones.

 Autonomy requires containment.
 Containment requires architecture.
+Architecture defines stability.
+Runtime governance prevents escalation.

 An Agent-Ready Estate is built below the waterline.

-Runtime Governance Models
+Runtime Governance Model

 The Circuit Breaker Protocol